TRIQS/nda 2.0.0

 Dependencies

-The dependencies of the C++ nda library are as follows:
+The required dependencies of the C++ nda library are:

 • a BLAS/LAPACK implementation (e.g. oneMKL or OpenBLAS)

-nda fetches and builds the following libraries automatically (unless the user explicitly tells CMake not to and to use local installations instead):
+nda also depends on the following TRIQS libraries, which are fetched and built automatically (unless the user explicitly tells CMake to use local installations instead):

 Installation steps